 So you’re kind of put into this passive role of just having to sit and watch your partner do these things that are taking up all this time.
-They also talk about the things they would do to make them feel like they weren’t waiting.
+These SOs also talked about the things they would do to make them feel like they weren’t waiting.
 Like if their partner would finally be free, and if they had already made plans, they’d stick to those plans.
 Sarah explains you can’t drop everything and relinquish your life to medical school.

 Also one of the other things that came up is navigating social circles that involved a ton of medical people.
 When a bunch of medical students or doctors or residents get in the same room, that becomes the topic of conversation.
 So dealing with the feelings around that was one of the things that all of them talked about.

-I can relate to this personally because, even when I would get together with Allison, my wife, and her fellow neurology residents, they would niche down and talk about neurology stuff and I felt I was an outsider even though I was a physician myself.
+I can relate to this personally because, even when I would get together with Allison, my wife, and her fellow neurology residents, they would niche down and talk about neurology stuff, and I felt I was an outsider, even though I was a physician myself.

-Sarah stresses the importance of having your partner be aware that that’s a reality.
-If you’re sitting with a group of medical students, a few different things that come up.
-In their household, they have a “no yucky stuff” rule because Sarah would faint just hearing the gross stuff.
+In their household, Sarah and her partner have a “no yucky stuff” rule because Sarah would faint just hearing the gross stuff.
 Her husband being an emergency medicine doctor, there are so many things she never hears about because she can’t handle it.
-But he knows there are twenty other people in his life who are happy to hear about.
-But she will hear about other things.
+But he knows there are twenty other people in his life who are happy to hear about it.
+And she will hear about other things.

-Sarah’s dad is the oldest of four boys and her grandfather was an anesthesiologist.
-The joke in the family was that all the girlfriends who came over dinner had to pass the test of sitting through his surgery stories.
-Her mom told her of one particular dinner when she was dating her dad.
-Her granddad was talking about intestines coming out of someone’s body during a surgery and her grandma was serving spaghetti at the same meal.
-So there can be a lack of awareness that not everyone can handle that.
+Sarah’s dad is the oldest of four boys, and her grandfather was an anesthesiologist.
+The joke in the family was that all the girlfriends who came over to dinner had to pass the test of sitting through his surgery stories.
+Apparently, one time her granddad was talking about intestines coming out of someone’s body during a surgery, and her grandma was serving spaghetti at the same meal.
+So there can be a lack of awareness that not everyone can handle this stuff.

-Sarah says after the first time this happens, you’ll know it coming.
-So talk to your partner in advance and set up signal so they become aware of it too.
-You’re going into it as a team so make your partner feel like they’re not alone in that moment.
-You and your partner are in this together and not that they’re the med student and you’re not.
-If it comes from your partner who changes the subject then great.
-Also, sometimes look at changing the conversation to another aspect of the topic.
-For example, Sarah finds certain things about the hospital that are interesting like the relationships between attending physicians and the medical students and residents.
+Sarah says after the first time this happens, you’ll see it coming.
+So talk to your partner in advance and set up a signal so they become aware of it, too.
+You’re going into it as a team, so make your partner feel like they’re not alone in that moment.
+You and your partner are in this together.
+Don’t make it feel like they’re the med student and you’re not.
+You’re a team.

+If your partner doesn’t change the subject, then you can try changing the conversation to another aspect of the topic yourself.
+For example, Sarah finds certain things about the hospital that are interesting, like the relationships between attending physicians and the medical students and residents.
 So she’s happy to ask about that.
 But that can be a way to pivot the conversation away from the technical details.

-And when it comes to the yucky stuff, you have to come straightforward or have that signal with your partner so they can step in and say to them that you don’t want to hear it.
+And when it comes to the yucky stuff, you have to come straightforward or have that signal with your partner so they can step in and say to the others in the conversation that you don’t want to hear it.

-[37:20] The Keys to Surviving and Thriving in a Relationship in Med School
+[37:20] 3 Keys to Surviving and Thriving in a Relationship in Med School

 Sarah says there are three keys that lead this kind of relationship to survive and thrive.
 First is communication.
 For a medical student couple, that means re-negotiating what the relationship is going to look like as medical school progresses.
-Communication around listening to each other’s stress.
-Listen to it and validate that stress.
-Those may not be at the same degree.
-But having the other one validate it goes a really long way.
+Communicate about each other’s stress.
+Listen and validate that stress.
+Having your partner validate your stress goes a really long way.
 Have those little gestures when things are tough.
 Re-negotiate the relationship.
 Validate each other’s stress.